Prachi-Patade/Animation-Gallery/README.md

-🌸Animation Gallery (Python Tkinter Project)
+🌸Animation Gallery (Python Tkinter Project):

 ✨Project Overview
 Animation Gallery is a Python-based Tkinter application that displays animated flower patterns, a welcome interface, a registration form, and a main gallery.